aws-neuron/neuronx-distributed-training/docs/general/features.rst

 both HuggingFace and Megatron-LM model classes.

 The framework uses the distributed training technology from NxD.
 This allows the framework to support all the sharding techniques and Modules already supported by NxD.

-This includes:
+.. contents:: Table of contents
+   :local:
+   :depth: 2

 Distributed Techniques
 -----------------------